sujataathshere/CSS_Tutorials/Level_Three.md

     ```
 ## Position Property : static / relative / absolute / fixed
 - This position CSS property sets how an element is positioned in a document.
-1. Static : top / right / bottom / left / z-index
+- Main position : static / relative / absolute / fixed

+1. Static
 - default position (The top, tight, bottom, left, & z-index properties have no effect)
-    1. z-index
-    - It decides the stack level of elements
-    - Overlapping elements with a larger z-index cover those with a smaller one.
+- top / right / bottom / left properties not working in static

 2. Relative
 - Element is relative to itself.
 (The top, right, bottom, left, & z-index will work)